Espresso / UIAutomator SDK

 7 true,

-8 // uploadOption = InitOptions.UploadOption.ENABLED_BY_DEFAULT,
+8 // uploadOption = InitOptions.UploadOption.ENABLED_BY_DEFAULT

 9 InitOptions.UploadOption.DISABLED_BY_DEFAULT